Terms & Conditions

 (c) the Customer encumbers or in any way charges any of the Goods.

-12.5 On termination of the Contract, the Company’s rights contained in this condition shall remain in effect.
+12.7 On termination of the Contract, the Company’s rights under these Terms and Conditions shall remain in effect.

 13. CREDIT ACCOUNTS

-Credit accounts may at the Company’s discretion be opened by the Customer on the following conditions:-
+Credit accounts may be granted to (and withdrawn from) the Customer at the Company’s sole discretion on the following conditions:

 (a) Formal application in writing for a credit account shall be made by the Customer to the Company before any Goods are ordered on credit.